Grammys 2018: Here's what to expect

 - Show airs Sunday on CBS

-- It's the first time back in New York City in years
+- It's the first time in New York City in years

 (CNN)Sunday is music's biggest night with the 60th Grammy Awards.